Play Store Application link β Spring Boot in 13 steps – App on Google Play

 }

-Start the application, and you can access the H2 console at http://localhost:8080/h2-console
+Start the application, and you can access the H2 console at http://localhost:8080/h2-console.
+Use the credentials defined in application.properties.

 Step 4: Excluding Auto-Configuration